randy170707/All-In-One-Pascal-Calculator/Instructions.md

 	Exiting (To exit just type in anything, it doesn't matter) - Done/done/Exit/exit

 # How to use?
-	Put the code into a pascal compiler and then compile it, an executable should be created.
+	Put the code into a pascal compiler and then compile it.
+	An executable should be created.
 	Run it and the calculator should be working.